Apply for personalised number plates

-- All plates ordered must be fitted to a current NT registered vehicle within 12 months of notification that the plates are available for collection.
+- All plates ordered must be fitted to a current NT registered vehicle within 12 months of notification that the plates are available to collect.
 Your right to display may be withdrawn if the plates are not fitted to an NT registered vehicle within the 12 month period following notification.

-- If the registration of the vehicle is allowed to lapse, you will retain the right to display the plate for a period of 12 months.
+- If the registration of the vehicle is allowed to lapse, you will keep the right to display the plate for 12 months.
 Your right to display may expire if the plates are not fitted to an NT registered vehicle within the 12 month period immediately following the last day of registration.

 - All plate applications are accepted subject to final approval by the Registrar of Motor Vehicles.

-- The reasons a customer gives for wanting a certain plate are completely irrelevant as to whether or not the plate is acceptable.
+- The reasons a customer gives for wanting a certain number plate are completely irrelevant as to whether or not the number plate is acceptable.

-- If complaints are received regarding a personalised number plate then the Registrar may choose to withdraw the plate from circulation and offer the owner an alternative number.
+- If complaints are received about a personalised number plate, the Registrar may choose to withdraw the plate from circulation and offer the owner an alternative number.